glouppe/info8010-deep-learning/project.md

 ### Instructions and evaluation guidelines

 - Students can work in groups of maximum 3 students.
 - Each group must write a short (1-2 pages) research project proposal.
 It should include a description of a minimum viable project, the data you will use or collect, the computing resources you think you will need, some nice-to-haves if time allows, and a short review of related work.
+Project proposals must be approved before working on the project.
 - Towards the end of the class, you will submit a project report (around 8 pages), in the format of a machine learning conference paper which **has** to include the following sections:
 	* Introduction: which states the problem which has been tackled
 	* Related Work: which covers research that is related to the considered problem